|Nutritional Guidelines (per serving)|

 Reduce the heat to medium-low and simmer, stirring occasionally, until thick and reduced to 1⁄2 cup, about 30 minutes.

 Transfer to a small bowl and allow it to cool to room temperature.

 Place the butter in a medium skillet over medium heat, and allow it to melt and turn light brown.

 Remove the butter from the heat and allow it to cool to room temperature.

 Gradually whisk the browned butter into the reduced balsamic vinegar.

 Whisk in the soy sauce and season with pepper to taste.

 Pat the scallops dry with paper towels and season them with the salt and pepper.

-Coat the bottom of 2 large skillets with clarified butter.
+Coat the bottom of 2 large skillets with clarified butter (see recipe to make it below).
 Place the pans over a medium-high flame and heat until the butter is nearly smoking.

 Divide the scallops between the pans; do not shake the pans or move the scallops around.
 Immediately reduce the heat to medium and add a little more clarified butter to each pan.